kubeedge/edgemesh/docs/proposal/edgemesh-security-proposal.md

 Make sure the cloudcore is health.
 EdgeMesh apply certificate from cloudcore.

 **step1:**
-EdgeMesh( including EdgeMesh-Server and EdgeMesh-Agent) requests for CA certificate from the CloudCore(this time they don't verify the certificate of each other)
+EdgeMesh( including edgemesh-server and edgemesh-agent) requests for CA certificate from the CloudCore(this time they don't verify the certificate of each other)

 **step2:**
 Return CA certificate directly to EdgeMesh without verifying identity.